Newfoundland and Labrador: European settlement and conflict

-Sometime before 1563 Basque fishermen, who had been fishing cod shoals off Newfoundland's coasts since the beginning of the sixteenth century, founded Plaisance (today Placentia), a seasonal haven which French fishermen later used.
+Sometime before 1563, Basque fishermen, who had been fishing cod shoals off Newfoundland's coasts since the beginning of the sixteenth century, founded Plaisance (today Placentia), a seasonal haven which French fishermen later used.
 In the Newfoundland will of the Basque seaman Domingo de Luca, dated 1563 and now in an archive in Spain, he asks "that my body be buried in this port of Plazençia in the place where those who die here are usually buried".
 This will is the oldest-known civil document written in Canada.

-Twenty years later, in 1583, Newfoundland became England's first possession in North America and one of the earliest permanent English colonies in the New World when Sir Humphrey Gilbert claimed it for Elizabeth I. European fishing boats had visited Newfoundland continuously since Cabot's second voyage in 1498 and seasonal fishing camps had existed for a century prior.
+Twenty years later, in 1583, Newfoundland became England's first possession in North America and one of the earliest permanent English colonies in the New World when Sir Humphrey Gilbert, provided with letters patent from Queen Elizabeth I, landed in St. John's.
+European fishing boats had visited Newfoundland continuously since Cabot's second voyage in 1498 and seasonal fishing camps had existed for a century prior.
 Fishing boats originated from Basque country, England, France, and Portugal.

 In 1585, during the initial stages of Anglo-Spanish War, Bernard Drake led a devastating raid on the Spanish and Portuguese fisheries.
 This provided an opportunity to secure the island and led to the appointment of Proprietary Governors to establish colonial settlements on the island from 1610 to 1728.
 John Guy became governor of the first settlement at Cuper's Cove.
 Other settlements included Bristol's Hope, Renews, New Cambriol, South Falkland and Avalon (which became a province in 1623).
 The first governor given jurisdiction over all of Newfoundland was Sir David Kirke in 1638.

 Explorers quickly realized the waters around Newfoundland had the best fishing in the North Atlantic.
 By 1620, 300 fishing boats worked the Grand Banks, employing some 10,000 sailors; many continuing to come from the Basque Country, Normandy, or Brittany.
 They dried and salted cod on the coast and sold it to Spain and Portugal.
 Heavy investment by Sir George Calvert, 1st Baron Baltimore, in the 1620s in wharves, warehouses, and fishing stations failed to pay off.
 French raids hurt the business, and the weather was terrible, so he redirected his attention to his other colony in Maryland.
 After Calvert left, small-scale entrepreneurs such as Sir David Kirke made good use of the facilities.
 Kirke became the first governor of Newfoundland in 1638.
-A triangular trade with New England, the West Indies, and Europe gave Newfoundland an important economic role.
-By the 1670s, there were 1,700 permanent residents and another 4,500 in the summer months.